trussworks/Truss-PQVP/README.md

 ## Application architecture

 The application is structured as a single page JavaScript client application with a Go API server.
+Swagger was used to document the API server, these documents can be found at https://demo.pqvp.truss.works/docs.
 The client (found in `client`) is served to the browser by the Go server on the first request.

 The client is written in modern JavaScript with [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org).
-It uses [Leaflet](http://leafletjs.com) for map rendering and the [ESRI Leaflet](https://github.com/Esri/esri-leaflet) module to interact with ArcGIS.
+It uses [Leaflet](http://leafletjs.com) for map rendering and the [ESRI Leaflet](https://github.com/Esri/esri-leaflet) module to interact with [ArcGIS](http://www.arcgis.com/).
 Once logged in, client requests are authorized using [JSON Web Tokens](https://jwt.io).
 Both the signup and login pages authorize the customer to use the application.
 Once logged in, the client profile pages uses the `/api/profile` endpoint to fetch and update the customer's profile.
 If the customer is an admin (note: for the purposes of the prototype's ease of use, all customers are admins), they can access the send alert view, which uses the /api/alert endpoint along with ArcGIS data to notify customers.

-The server (found in `server`) is written in Go and uses Postgres with the PostGIS extension as its database.
+The server (found in `server`) is written in Go and uses PostgreSQL with the PostGIS extension as its database.
 It provides a small number of API endpoints under `/api`, as well as serving the client application and its own docs under `/docs`.
 The main entrypoint is `server/src/pqvp/pqvp.go`.
 The majority of the app is the URL handlers in `handlers.go`and the database access in `db.go`. `alert.go` integrates with our SMS and email gateways, `auth.go` sets up the JSON Web Tokens, and `middleware.go` provides the authentication middleware.

 ## Run application locally in a Docker container
 ### Running locally on Ubuntu 16.04